Exiled-Team/EXILED/docs/articles/tutorials/plugin-structure.md

 ```

 ### Reading Configs
+> [!NOTE]
+> You do not need to read the value of the `IsEnabled` config; EXILED will automatically prevent your plugin from executing if its `IsEnabled` config is set to false.

 Reading configuration is more simple than creating it.
 The base `Plugin<IConfig>` class provides a property, called `Config`, which can be used to access these values.

 In the following example, our config from the previous class is displayed when the plugin starts.